Table of Contents

 On August six 1945, an American B-29 bomber dropped the world’s first deployed atomic bomb over the Japanese city of Hiroshima and on nine, 1945 the United States of America’s B-29 detonated the second nuclear weapons over the Japanese cities of Nagasaki, respectively.
+That’s how the Bombing of Hiroshima and Nagasaki took place.

 The two bombing killed between 129,000 and 226,000 people, most of which were civilians, and remained the only use of nuclear weapons in the war.
 After which on 15th august Japan’s Emperor Hirohito announced its surrender in World War II.